 - V. The submission of a masterplan and accompanying Design and Access Statement, recognising the sites prominent location in the centre of Carnforth and its relationship to the adjoining Lancaster Canal.
 The design, layout and materials used should be sympathetic to the locality to create a strong sense of place, providing a well-designed and high-quality environment for its residents; - VI.
-Support will be given to development which seeks to adopt sustainable construction and design aimed at minimising energy use, reducing emissions and maximising energy efficiency in line with Policy DM30 of the Development Management DPD.
-Development should include investigating opportunities to deliver district heating systems.
-Proposals should deliver electric charging points in line with Policy DM31 of the Development Management DPD; - VII.
+Support will be given to development which seeks to adopts sustainable construction and design practices in accordance with Policy DM30, aimed at minimising energy use, reducing emissions and maximising energy and water efficiency in accordance with Policy DM30.
+Proposals should must also investigate opportunities to deliver electric charging points and other associated infrastructure for electric vehicles in accordance with Policy DM31 DM62 of the Development Management DPD; - VII.
 Future planning applications should ensure that they do not prejudice the ongoing access to and operation of Carnforth Rangers Football Club; - VIII.
 Future planning application(s) should seek to provide a positive inter-relationship with the adjacent Lancaster Canal in accordance with Policy T3 of this DPD providing a sufficient buffer between new development and the Canal, which is designated as a Biological Heritage Site (BHS); - IX.
 Future planning application(s) should seek to maximise the waterside setting of this location and the opportunities this provides in terms of providing an attractive waterside frontage.
 Proposals should also seek to delivery infrastructure improvements relating to Canal Infrastructure, particularly in relation to the Canal Towpath and also investigating opportunities for the re-opening of the Marina.